 The Board has adopted a unitary structure and no individual member of the Board has unfettered powers of decision making.
 The responsibility for running the Board and executive responsibility for the conduct of the business are differentiated in the Board charter.
-Accordingly, the roles of the Chairman of the Board and of the Chief Executive Officer are separated, with Gavin Tipper and Simon Crutchley, respectively, holding these positions for the year under review.
-In accordance with King IV, Abe Thebyane is the Lead Independent director.
+Accordingly, the roles of the Chairman of the Board and of the Chief Executive Officer are separated, with Mike Watters and Simon Crutchley, respectively, holding these positions for the year under review.
+Steve Robinson is the Lead Independent director.